There exist people, like me, who can spend hours on end in a library and lose themselves there forgetting about the world that is thriving outside.

 Bibliotheca Alexandrina, the very name meaning ‘Library of Alexandria’ in English is the cultural seat of Alexandria, Egypt.
 The library is the commemoration of the Ancient Library of Alexandria, which was a dedication to the Muses, the nine goddesses of arts.

-Built by Ptolemy I Soter, a Macedonian general and successor of Alexander the Great, it was said to have ‘burned down’, taking down with it several scrolls and books, the destruction becoming a symbol for the loss of cultural knowledge.
-Built in 1974, the new library was built in an attempt to revive some of the magnificence that the centre of learning and scholarship used to represent back in the day.
+Built by Ptolemy I Soter, a Macedonian general and successor of Alexander the Great, it was said to have ‘burned down’, taking several scrolls and books with it, the destruction becoming a symbol for the loss of cultural knowledge.
+Built-in 1974, the new library was built in an attempt to revive some of the magnificence that the centre of learning and scholarship used to represent back in the day.